GitHawkApp/GitHawk/Pods/StyledTextKit/README.md

 ## Background Rendering

-`StyledText` exists to do background sizing and rendering of text content so that scrolling large amounts of text is buttery smooth.
+`StyledTextKit` exists to do background sizing and rendering of text content so that scrolling large amounts of text is buttery smooth.
 The typical pipeline to do this is:

 1. Get the current width and `UIContentSizeCategory`
 2. Go to a background queue